Electric & Gas Tankless Water Heaters

 A tankless water heater, also known as an on-demand water heater, provides hot water when it is needed.
 This does not mean instant hot water, there is still a heating process the water must pass through.
 When a hot water valve is opened, at a sink or shower, for example, water is heated up as it quickly runs through a gas burner or electric element in the unit.
 The hot water is then directed to the faucet.
 When the hot water is shut off, the heating process stops.
 MoreVent specializes in tankless water heater installation and repair services in Pennsylvania and Delaware.
 Request a free estimate from our pros today!

-This process saves in electricity when compared to a traditional tank water heater, where water stored in the tank is heated continually so hot water is available when needed.
+Tankless water heaters save in electricity when compared to a traditional tank water heater, where water stored in the tank is heated continually so hot water is available when needed.
 While savings can be found in the electric bill over the years, the initial cost of a tankless water heater is higher than the tank water heater.
-When making a decision regarding a water heater there are many components to consider, such as initial costs, performance, household hot water needs, and lifespan expectations.
+When deciding between the two, there are many components to consider, such as initial costs, performance, household hot water needs, and lifespan expectations.

 Tankless Water Heaters Do Have Limitations

 Continuous hot water does not mean unlimited hot water.
 On average, tankless water heaters provide hot water at a rate of 2–5 gallons per minute.
 Gas-fired tankless water heaters produce higher flow rates than electric ones.
 However, even the largest, gas-fired models can have trouble meeting multiple, simultaneous demand.
 For instance, a shower and washing machine running at the same time can result in higher hot water demand than some units can deliver.
 Also, a tankless hot water heater would provide no hot water during a power outage, unlike the tank of a water heater that contains gallons of hot water in reserve.